3 min read

 Just not blaming is not enough.

-Proper blameless culture is very hard to implement as it’s not only about not blaming others - that’s an easy part.
+A proper blameless culture is very hard to implement, as it’s not only about not blaming others - that’s an easy part.
 What you do instead is what counts the most.

 I’ve seen too many companies where what they considered a “blameless culture” resulted in the deterioration of their product’s quality and culture.

-Low-quality code being pushed to the repository.
+Low-quality code is being pushed to the repository.
 Bugs piling up.
-Performance degrading over time.
+Performance is degrading over time.
 Failing release pipelines.
 The incident management team is constantly overwhelmed by alerts.

 Even though everyone sees the problems, they are not being fixed properly.
-Whistleblowers raising those are being brushed off to “not to play the blame game”.
-Issues may be roughly patched but then reoccur again.
+Whistleblowers raising those are being brushed off as “not to play the blame game”.
+Issues may be roughly patched, but then recur again.

 Accountability is the key